The transformation of Arden will take place over more than 30 years.

 Parts of the Arden precinct are also included in the West Melbourne Structure Plan, which was endorsed by the City of Melbourne in February 2018.
 The Arden Structure Plan will not supersede the plan for West Melbourne and has been developed with consideration of planned future development in West Melbourne.

 Depending on your relationship to the precinct, you will be affected in different ways.
-If you are a current business owner within the Arden precinct, the Department of Jobs, Precincts and Regions will be able to provide advice about the next steps for you.
+If you are a current business owner within the Arden precinct, the Department of Transport will be able to provide advice about the next steps for you.

 If you are a resident within the Arden precinct or in neighbouring suburbs, this planning will gradually change the area you live in over a long period of time.
 You will notice changes as the plan is realised through future development.
 Workers and visitors in the area will also notice differences.